 First-year students may be granted credit for subjects in which they have completed College Board Advanced Placement examinations with scores of 4 or 5, or International Baccalaureate scores of 6 or 7 in Higher Level (HL) courses.
 Credit for GCE A-level exams is awarded by department petition.

-Between committing and June, the only thing you need to do is submit your final transcript to the Admission Office.
+Between committing and June, you need to submit your final transcript to the Admission Office.
 In early June, you’ll receive additional information regarding required forms and important deadlines.
-At that time, it will be important to begin taking care of items on the to-do list in a timely manner; these forms should be completed by you (the student) and no one else.
+At that time, it will be important to begin taking care of items on the to-do list in a timely manner; these forms should be completed by you (the student).
 The new student website will walk you through your full list of to-do items.
 Otherwise, be sure to make the most of your last few months at home by spending time with family and friends.